 Abstrackr is currently integrating machine learning technologies to semi-automate the screening process.
 Already, abstrackr will prioritize the screening of those articles most likely relevant to the review at hand.
 In the near-future, it will screen out irrelevant citations for you, automagically.

-EndNote is citation management software that is free to Brown faculty, staff, and graduate and medical students.
+EndNote is citation management software that is available to the Brown community.
 With EndNote, you can: import references directly from multiple databases; organize and manage references; and format bibliographies and manuscripts.

 From AHRQ, SRDR is a powerful and easy-to-use tool for extraction and management of data for systematic review or meta-analysis.
 It is also an open and searchable archive of systematic reviews and their data.